Love-Becca/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that print username of current user
+script that prints all the groups the current user is part of